LucasSte/octagon/README.md

 ## Benchmarks

-We ran the trading benchmark between September 14 and September 18, 2026.
+We ran the trading benchmark between September 14 and September 18, 2026, with an extra test on Monday the following week.
 The repository state was commit [103c5f4](https://github.com/LucasSte/octagon/tree/103c5f42ef7177de064b066ce99ed2abb5d8c9e3).
 The assets available for the agent are described in [assets.py](https://github.com/LucasSte/octagon/blob/103c5f42ef7177de064b066ce99ed2abb5d8c9e3/octagon/tools/assets/available_assets.py#L10-L27).
 For the LLM, we used LMStudio with Qwen3.8-27b 6-bit running on a
 MacBook Pro M3 Max with 48 GB of RAM.